DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ## eth_getBlockTransactionCountByNumber
 * [EGTCN-1] eth_getBlockTransactionCountByNumber **MUST** return the number of transactions within the block with the given `block number` or `block tag`.
 * [EGTCN-2] eth_getBlockTransactionCountByNumber **MUST** return null when the `block number` does not correspond to a block.
-* [EGTCN-3] eth_getBlockTransactionCountByNumber **MUST** return null when the `block number` is ahead of the synced blocks when the client is currently syncing to the network.
+* [EGTCN-3] eth_getBlockTransactionCountByNumber **MUST** return null when the `block number` is ahead of the synced blocks when the client is currently syncing to the network. wording
 * [EGTCN-4] eth_getBlockTransactionCount **MUST** return 0x0 when using `block tag` when the client is currently syncing to the network.
 ## eth_getUncleCountByHash
 * [EGUCH-1] eth_getUncleCountByHash **MUST** return number of uncle blocks that the block corresponding to the given `blockHash` has.